AdamWojtul28/CEN3031_Group_Project/Sprint4.md

 PUT http://localhost:5000/api/users/{id}

 - Updates the user's information connected with the ID sent in the route.
 Send any user elements to be updated as a json object.
+    - If ID is invalid returns 404

 #### Remove Single User:

 DELETE http://localhost:5000/api/users/{id}

 - Simply removes the entire user from the backend database.
 The user to be deleted is the one with the corresponding ID sent in the route.
+    - If ID is invalid returns 404

 ### Basic Page Routes
 #### User Sign Up: